microsoft/onefuzz/docs/AADEntitites.md

     * CliClient (from OneFuzz Application registration)

 ### Managed node Service Principal
 This entity is available after the first deployment.
-This is the service principal associated with the user managed identity <instance_name>-scalesetid
+This is the service principal associated with the user-assigned managed identity `<instance_name>-scalesetid`.

 * name: <instance_name>-scalesetid
 * Service Principal